HC grants bail to man accused of being ISIS member | Law-Order

 The prosecution's case was that Ahmed was part of the ISIS's 'Parbhani module', who were purportedly planning to carry out a terror attack on the office of the Superintendent of Police in Parbhani.

+The NIA, the prosecuting agency in the case, had told the court that as per witness statements, Ahmed and his friends used to gather in the evenings to discuss ''atrocities against Islam'' across the world, and think about ''avenging'' such atrocities.
+The court, however, took note of the submissions made by Ahmed's counsel, senior advocate Mihir Desai, who said that mere discussions did not constitute the commission of an offence.

-Ahmed's advocate Mihir Desai had argued that there was no evidence against the petitioner and that the trial in the case is yet to commence and there are over 150 witnesses to be examined.
+Desai argued that there was no evidence against the petitioner and that the trial in the case is yet to commence and there are over 150 witnesses to be examined.

+''First and foremost, the tenor of the statements of the witnesses, even if taken at par, would indicate that the accused persons used to have discussions over the threats to Islam - real, perceived or imaginary,'' the court said.
+At this juncture, there is no prima facie material to indicate that the accused instigated the commission of offence or insurgency, or that he advocated violent reactions, it said.

+The high court quashed and set aside the special court's order that had denied bail to Ahmed. ''The denial of bail, in such circumstances would render the procedure not only unreasonable but unconscionable as well,'' the court observed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)